 What is to come then?

 Well, you yourself of course.

-(*) un – sui is Japanese and it literally means ‘clouds – rain’.
-You may say that it is a term with depth.
+(*) un – sui is Japanese and literally means ‘clouds – rain’.
+You may say that it’s a term with depth.